 First, there was the backpack I had to replace after it was damaged in Vietnam by an entire bottle of insect repellent leaking… Then there was the delayed luggage on a trip to the USA… Then there was the bus accident in Cambodia where I injured my foot… Then there was the broken Kindle after a flight to Turkey…

 Thankfully, in all of these situations, I had travel insurance!
 When I’m planning a trip I always stop and think, do I really need travel insurance for this?
 And the answer is always, YES.
 Because for all the times I haven’t had to make use of it, the few that I have made me so grateful that I bought it.
 It’s always been one of my top travel safety tips.

 Why do you need travel insurance?

-There have been countless stories in the news over the years of people who have had an accident or medical issue while travelling in a foreign country without travel insurance, or also importantly, not covered by the insurance they had, and ended up stuck in hospital there, racking up the bills and trying to find a way to pay for medical evacuation home.
+There have been countless stories in the news over the years of people who have had an accident or medical issue while travelling in a foreign country without travel insurance, or also importantly, not covered by the insurance they had.
+They ended up stuck in a hospital wherever, racking up the bills and trying to find a way to pay for a medical evacuation home.
 Every person thought it wouldn’t happen to them, but you just never know!

-It sounds doom and gloom but it’s such an important issue!
-Thankfully I’ve been relatively lucky to not have anything too serious happen to me while travelling, as will most of you, but when it does that safety net is invaluable.
+It sounds doom and gloom but it’s such an important issue.
+Thankfully I’ve been relatively lucky to not have anything too serious happen to me while travelling, as will most of you, but when even the smallest thing does that safety net is invaluable.